samlerch/notes-and-demos/1-java/qc-questions.md

 * What is a POJO?
 What is a bean?

   - POJO: Plain Old Java Object
-  - Bean: A special POJO that extends Serializable and it is entirely encapsulated (has private fields that are only accessible through getters/setters)
+  - Bean: A special POJO that implements Serializable and it is entirely encapsulated (has private fields that are only accessible through getters/setters)

 * How can you force garbage collection in Java?